agrc/metadata-asset-tracking-tool/metadata/environment/dwmrc_hazardous_waste_and_used_oil_facilities.md

 ### Update Schedule

-This dataset is updated as needed.
+This dataset is updated on a nightly basis.

 ### Previous Updates